 - signed piece of government-issued identification and proof of age for both people getting married (identification can't be expired)

-- proof of divorce if either person getting married is divorced (Certificate of Divorce or Decree Absolute), along with the affidavit
+- proof of divorce if either person getting married is divorced (original Certificate of Divorce or Decree Absolute), along with the affidavit

 - proof of death if either person getting married is widowed

 - written consent of your parents or guardians, if required (the Deputy Issuer of Marriage Licences has the required consent form)